siriuz42/siriuz42.github.io/background.md

 Anticipated time of graduation: 06/2019

 09/2009 - 06/2013
 **Bachelor of Science** in Mathematics, Department of Mathematical Science, Tsinghua University
+Experimental class of fundamental mathematics and physics, School of Science

 Visiting
 ----------